-The expected outcome is that the teams work more effectively and consistently with agile techniques even after the coach has moved on.
-Good technical practices mean the organization can build new features with a shorter lead time and higher quality.
+The expected outcome is that teams work more effectively and consistently with iterative and incremental development techniques even after the coach has moved on.
+This should help the organization to build new features in their software with a shorter lead time and higher quality.